-Twelve of Nigeria's states in the Muslim-dominated North of the country have adopted Sharia law within the last four years, which has resulted in much-publicized rulings, several of which have been criticized by human rights groups as well as by Nigerians in the Southern and mostly Christian part of the country.
-Kano state ruled on September 1, 2003, that all school girls attending government schools are to wear the hijab, Islamic head scarf, regardless of whether they are Muslim.
-President Obasanjo has said that the best way to respond to Sharia is to ignore it: "I think Sharia will fizzle out.
-To confront it is to keep it alive."
-In March 2002, in Katsina State, Amina Lawal was sentenced to death by stoning after a court found her guilty of adultery.
-In August 2003, Ms. Lawal appealed her sentence to the Katsina State's Appeals Court.
-On September 25, 2003, Amina Lawal won her appeal after the Sharia Court of Appeal ruled that her conviction was invalid.
-The court ruled that "it is the view of this Court that the judgment of the Upper Sharia Court, Funtua, was very wrong and the appeal of Amina Lawal is hereby discharged and acquitted."
-In October 2001, in another highly publicized case, a Sharia court in the State of Sokoto sentenced Safiya Hussaini to death for adultery.
+Twelve of Nigeria's states in the Muslim-dominated North of the country have adopted Sharia law since 1999, which has resulted in much-publicized rulings, several of which have been criticized by human rights groups as well as by Nigerians in the Southern and mostly Christian part of the country.
+Kano state ruled in 2003 that all school girls attending government schools were to wear the hijab, Islamic head scarf, regardless of whether they are Muslim.
+President Obasanjo has reportedly said that the best way to respond to Sharia is to ignore it: "I think Sharia will fizzle out.
+To confront it is to keep it alive."10 In 2002, in Katsina State, Amina Lawal was sentenced to death by stoning after a court found her guilty of adultery.
+In 2003, Ms. Lawal appealed her sentence to the Katsina State's Appeals Court and won after the Sharia Court of Appeal ruled that her conviction was invalid.
+The court ruled that "it is the view of this Court that the judgment of the Upper Sharia Court, Funtua, was very wrong and the appeal of Amina Lawal is hereby discharged and acquitted."11 In 2001, in another highly publicized case, a Sharia court in the State of Sokoto sentenced Safiya Hussaini to death for adultery.
 Ms. Hussaini appealed her sentence and was exonerated on the grounds that she was impregnated by her former husband and that the affair took place before Sharia law was enacted.